hinto-janai/malvarma/src/cold_wallet/create_the_cold_wallet.md

 ![image](../img/create_the_cold_wallet_6.jpg)

-When selecting a daemon, select `Connect to a remote node` and do not add anything.
+When selecting a node, select `Connect to a remote node` and do not add anything.

 This wallet is offline, so we'll never be starting a Monero node.